 A cataract eye surgery in Sydney aims to remove the clumped natural lens and replace it with an Intraocular lens.
 Luckily, there are multiple types of IOLs that include different focusing power intensities.
 These lenses are versatile enough to suit distance vision ranges.

 Another surgery technique is phacoemulsification which breaks down the clouded lens using ultrasound waves.
 Most of the time, cataract surgeries involve the removal of the cloudy part, and then the lens gets replaced with an IOL.
+Your optometrist near me will be happy to help identify which option is the best for your unique situation.

 What is the best time one must go for cataract surgery?